How Is AI Talent Acquisition Augmenting the Hiring Process?

 Artificial intelligence can use natural language processing to highlight where job descriptions might be biased.
 It can analyze competitors’ job posts to give recruiters a benchmark for diverse job applications.

-Additionally, it can delve into past job posts to discover successful ones.
-From the insights it collects, recruiters can create the perfect job ad to attract applicants.
+Additionally, AI talent acquisition tools can analyze past job posts to identify the most successful ones.
+Using these insights, recruiters can craft the ideal job ad to attract top applicants.

 Automates high-volume tasks and saves recruiters’ time

-Talent acquisition leaders report that their hiring volume will increase next year, but their talent acquisition teams may contract or remain the same size, compelling them to be more efficient.
+Talent acquisition leaders report that their hiring volume will increase next year, but their teams may contract or remain the same size, compelling them to adopt AI talent acquisition solutions to drive greater efficiency.

 Manually screening the resumes is time-consuming, considering 75% to 88% of the resumes are unqualified for the role advertised.
 Screening and shortlisting candidates may take 23 hours of a recruiter’s time for a single hire.
 Artificial intelligence can schedule meetings, send emails, onboard recruits, and even answer questions.

 The best artificial intelligence-powered technology will automate part of this workflow and integrate it with your current recruiting stack, so it doesn’t interrupt your workflow.
-Hence, it reduces time to hire and prevents competitors from moving faster.
-Taking over a lot of mundane tasks in a recruiter’s day frees up time for hiring the right talent.
+Hence, it reduces the time to hire and prevents competitors from moving faster.
+AI talent acquisition automates many mundane tasks in a recruiter’s day, freeing up time to focus on hiring the right talent.

 Quality of hire has been a KPI black box due to an inability to measure performance.
 As collecting, accessing, and analyzing HR data has become easier, quality of hire has become recruiting’s top KPI.